ApproxEng/approxeng.input/src/docs/bluetooth.rst

     The XBox One S controller is the only XBox controller with bluetooth support.
 This won't work for regular (older) XBox wireless controllers.
-In addition, there's a bit of setup required before the bluetooth stack will stay connected to the controller, see :ref:`xbox-one-s-bluetooth-label` for instructions.
+In addition, there's a bit of setup required before the bluetooth stack will stay connected to the controller, see :ref:`api_xboxone` for instructions.

 This guide will show you how to discover and pair with a bluetooth device entirely using the command line.
 Because this is a one-time process (controllers will, once paired, connect automatically) you could use the graphical tools to pair